stchen1128/Homework5/README.md

 # To pull the docker image from DockerHub and build the report (and retrieving from the container):
 do:
 ```
-* Pull the docker image from my DockerHub: *
+# Pull the docker image from my DockerHub:
 docker pull sitong1128/ex-proj

-* Run the project: *
+# Run the project:
 docker run -it sitong1128/ex-proj

-* Retrieve from the container and build the report: *
+# Retrieve from the container and build the report in your local directory:
 mkdir ~/docker_output/
 docker run -v ~/docker_output:/project/output ex-proj
 ```